lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 ### What is stETH

-stETH is a rebaseable ERC-20 token that represents ether staked with Lido.
+stETH is a rebasable ERC-20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 The total supply of stETH reflects the amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
 Since withdrawals from the Consensus Layer have been introduced, it is also possible to redeem ether by burning stETH at the same 1:1 ratio (in rare cases it won't preserve 1:1 ratio though).

 Please note, Lido has implemented staking rate limits aimed at reducing the post-Merge staking surge's impact on the staking queue & Lido’s socialized rewards distribution model.
 Read more about it [here](#staking-rate-limits).